 CHAMBER ORCHESTRA OF EUROPE

-Acknowledged as one of the finest orchestras in the world, the Chamber Orchestra of Europe (COE) was founded in 1981 by a group of young musicians graduating from the European Union Youth Orchestra.
-It was their ambition to continue working together at the highest possible professional level, and of that original group, 18 remain in the current core membership of 50.
-It is the players’ wealth of cultural backgrounds and shared love of music-making which remain at the heart of their inspired performances.
-The COE mainly performs in continental Europe, regularly visits the USA and occasionally tours in the Far East.
+Acknowledged as “the finest chamber orchestra in the world” (BBC 2 Television), the Chamber Orchestra of Europe was founded in 1981 by a group of young musicians graduating from the European Union Youth Orchestra.
+It was their ambition to continue working together at the highest possible professional level, and of that original group, thirteen remain in the current core membership of around sixty.